jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

 This allows you to install, instantiate and reference the Adaptable Blotter using ag-Grid in an "Angular-friendly" manner.

+The AdaptableBlotter angular package wraps the ag-Grid angular wrapper - so you can use all the goodies of angular custom rendering wherever the ag-Grid angular wrapper supports them.

 ## Installation

 To install Adaptable Blotter React ag-Grid via npm, run: